Audit Selection Policies (Selection Process and Eligibility of a Licence or Licensee)

 These policies are intended to ensure that the Board’s audit program will have a lighter, yet farther reaching touch on the hundreds of forest and range licences in British Columbia.

-1 It is possible that the Board may choose to audit multiple licences held by a licensee in one district or area as part of the same audit, and it is also possible that the Board may choose to audit multiple locations of one licence, such as a Tree Farm Licence, even if those locations are in different districts.
+1 It is possible that the Board may choose to audit multiple licences held by a licensee in one district or timber supply area as part of the same audit, and it is also possible that the Board may choose to audit multiple locations of one licence, such as a Tree Farm Licence, even if those locations are in different districts.